-Are you craving a little outdoor, downtime with your kids?
+The end of June brought on a record-breaking heatwave that won’t soon be forgotten.
+If it has inspired you to find new ways to cool off, then you might want to consider taking up kayaking with kids.
 How does an afternoon paddling across a local lake with your family sound?
-If you’ve never seen the inside of a kayak, don’t worry.
-This relaxing activity is easy to learn and we’ve put together the essentials for you.
+If you’ve never seen the inside of a kayak, don’t worry we’ve put together the essentials for you.
 Here’s how to get started kayaking with your family in and around Portland.

 The beautiful thing about living in Portland (one of them, at least) is that you don’t need to buy a lot of gear to try out kayaking.
 There are plenty of outfitters in and around town who rent out kayaks, paddles and any additional gear you might need for your day of exploration.

-Kayaks can be rented for a per-hour or per-day rate.
+Kayaks can be rented for a per hour or per-day rate.
 If you are just starting out, this is most affordable rout to go.
-Dependon on the size and type of kayak, hourly rates range from $12/hr to $20/hr.
-Daily rates range from $50 to $100.
+Depending on on the size and type of kayak, hourly rates range from $30/hr to $80/hr.
+Daily rates range from $60 and up.

 Your Little Duffers